Available forKeynote, Fireside Chat, Panel, Workshop and Training

-Carmen Gentile has spent the last two decades traveling the world as a journalist covering conflict and developing countries.
+Carmen Gentile has spent the last two decades traveling the world as an award-winning journalist covering conflict and developing countries.

 His work has taken him to the mountains of Afghanistan, Iraqi deserts and the Brazilian Amazon and has appeared in The New York Times, TIME, Esquire, USA Today and other leading publications.

 When he’s not working, Carmen has climbed mountains in Bolivia, surfed world-class waves in El Salvador and off-road motorcycled in New Zealand.

 In 2010, his life was forever changed when he was injured by a Taliban rocket-propelled grenade while embedded with U.S. forces in Afghanistan.
 In perhaps the most unusual injury in the annals of modern warfare, Carmen was struck in the face by the rocket at close range, blinding him in his right eye and shattering the side of his face.

 Fortunately for him, the ordnance, capable of disabling an armored vehicle, did not detonate.
 Carmen was evacuated from the hot zone and subsequently underwent four operations to repair his face and restore some of his vision.